Disney Renaissance: 1989: The Little Mermaid

-Disney had been developing The Little Mermaid (1989) since the 1930s, and by 1988, after the success of Touchstone Pictures' Who Framed Roger Rabbit, the studio had decided to make it into an animated musical, much like many of its previous animated movies, but with a more Broadway feel to it.
+Disney had been developing The Little Mermaid (1989) since the 1930s, and by 1988, after the success of Touchstone Pictures' Who Framed Roger Rabbit, the studio had decided to make it into a Broadway-style animated musical.
 Lyricist Howard Ashman and composer Alan Menken, who worked Off-Broadway years earlier on Little Shop of Horrors alongside now-Walt Disney Feature Animation president Peter Schneider (who served as company manager on the stage musical), became involved in the production, writing and composing the songs and score for the film.
-Ashman worked to have the songs stitched into the movie and bringing the musical theater tradition into Disney.
+Ashman worked to have the songs stitched into the movie, bringing the musical theater tradition into Disney.

 Upon release, The Little Mermaid was a critical and commercial success and garnered a higher weekend gross than Don Bluth's All Dogs Go to Heaven (1989), which was released on the same day, eventually breaking The Land Before Times record of highest-grossing animated film.

 It won two Academy Awards for Best Original Song ("Under the Sea") and for Best Original Score, earning an additional nomination for Best Original Song for "Kiss the Girl".
 It also marked a significant turn by the studio back towards the darker and scarier villains typical of the films it had produced before Walt Disney's death.

 1990–1991: The Rescuers Down Under and Beauty and the Beast

-The Rescuers Down Under (1990) was released as the first sequel produced by Walt Disney Feature Animation.
-The film garnered mainly positive reception, but was not as financially successful as The Little Mermaid.
+The Rescuers Down Under (1990) was the first sequel produced by Walt Disney Feature Animation.
+The film garnered mainly positive reception but was not as financially successful as The Little Mermaid.
 However, it was notable for being the first film to be completely produced using Disney's new Computer Animation Production System (CAPS).
-The rest of the traditionally-animated films during this period would be produced using CAPS.
+The rest of the traditionally animated films during this period would be produced using CAPS.

 Beauty and the Beast (1991) was Disney's next film and proved to be an immense critical and commercial success.
-It was the first animated film nominated for an Academy Award for Best Picture, remaining the only animated film nominated for Best Picture when that category had only five entries (1944–2008), and won the Golden Globe Award for Best Picture (Musical or Comedy) and two Academy Awards, for Best Original Score and Best Original Song ("Beauty and the Beast").
+It was the first animated film nominated for an Academy Award for Best Picture, remaining the only animated film nominated for Best Picture when that category had only five entries (1944–2008); it won the Golden Globe Award for Best Picture (Musical or Comedy) and two Academy Awards, for Best Original Score and Best Original Song ("Beauty and the Beast").
 Beauty and the Beast also received an Academy Award nomination for Best Sound, as well as two additional nominations for Best Original Song.
-In addition to being Disney's highest grossing animated movie at the time, it was the first animated film to reach $100 million at the box office in the US.
+In addition to being Disney's highest-grossing animated movie at the time, it was the first animated film to reach $100 million at the box office in the US.
 The box office success also gave way to a profitable merchandising campaign.
 In 1994, it was the first Disney Renaissance film to receive a Broadway adaptation.